 The American Legion Auxiliary sponsors a similar program for young ladies called Girls State.

 At American Legion Boys State, participants are exposed to the rights and privileges, the duties and the responsibilities of a franchised citizen.
 The training is objective and practical with city, county and state governments operated by the students elected to the various offices.
 Activities include legislative sessions, court proceedings, law enforcement presentations, assemblies, bands, chorus and recreational programs.

 High school juniors are selected by local American Legion Posts to attend the program.
-In most cases, expenses associated with attending this program are paid by a sponsoring American Legion Post, a local business or another community-based organization You can now EARN COLLEGE CREDIT while attending American Legion Boys State.
-For more information click here.
+In most cases, expenses associated with attending this program are paid by a sponsoring American Legion Post, a local business or another community-based organization.